Valuable tips to avoid ICO scam

 Most of the ICO projects cannot guarantee a working product during the ICO phase.
 A cryptocurrency based startup can be somewhat judged based upon the past success or reputation of the team members or the company itself.
 However, it’s important to consider that because the startup might have a completely different setup than from what it operated under in the past.

-Also, the product quality by no means has a direct relationship with the amount of investments received through the ICO.
+Also, the product quality by no means have a direct relationship with the amount investments received through the ICO.

 Also, the quality of the product should not have a relationship with the amount of funds raised through an ICO.
 It’s programming, it’s technology, it’s skill.
 You shouldn’t really use the excuse of not gaining millions as the reason for your team failed to deliver a decent product.